Arnulfstraße station

 Arnulfstraße is a station on the Cologne Stadtbahn line 18, located in the Cologne district of Lindenthal.
 The station lies on Luxemburger Straße, adjacent to nearby Arnulfstraße, after which the station is named.
 Right next to it is the Weißhaus, after which Weißhausstraße and Weißhausstraße station are named.
 Due to its proximity to three Gymnasien (high schools), Schillergymnasium, Hildegard of Bingen Gymnasium and Elisabeth of Thuringia Gymnasium, it is often used by students.

-The station was opened in 1898 and consists of one island platform with two rail tracks.